soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 [Pharma] subject[s] the U.S. government to fierce lobbying, in part to counter accusations of price gouging.
 During the election campaign of 2000, the pharmaceutical industry’s spending on lobbying, $167 million ...

+### Auctions

+*  Dutch Auction: As each lot of flowers is towed by, the clock’s hand starts at a high price and rotates through lower prices until one of the bidders stops it with a push of a button.

+* Closed -> second-price

+* Open > Closed
+    - bid reflects your + other people's info.

+* Efficiency -> Fixed end time
+    - ebay allows people to set the max they are willing to bid
+    - amazon: if last second bids or sniping, auction closing time pushed further out until 10 min. with no new bids

+* Open issues -> shill bidding -- get someone else to bid up prices

+* To solve trust
+    - ratings, escrow account services which hold money till X delivered, appraisal companies, etc.

+* Simultaneous ascending auction:
+    - Used for selling rights for wireless etc.
+    - Licenses are inter-dependent
+    - Multiple auctions open for diff. licenses and all auctions remain open till there is bidding on any one.
+Bidding happens in rounds.

 ### Innovations in Markets

 * In 1792, one John Sutton, sensing an opportunity, organized a securities exchange at 22 Wall Street, which was then a muddy lane.
 Sellers would bring in their stocks and bonds each morning, and at noon Sutton would auction them for a commission. then they would hold their own sales, offering the securities at lower commission rates and taking business away from Sutton.
 This practice soon became self-defeating, as it meant too few securities
 To solve this problem, twenty-four of Wall Street’s most prominent brokers agreed to form a new auction.
 They would trade securities at fixed fees.
 Membership in the stock exchange was restricted and lucrative, so the brokers were able to regulate themselves on the sanction of Members who defaulted on contracts were barred.
 Nonmembers who reneged on contracts with members were blacklisted.

-*  Dutch Auction: As each lot of flowers is towed by, the clock’s hand starts at a high price and rotates through lower prices until one of the bidders stops it with a push of a button.
-Computers then automatically organize the flowers’ delivery to the buyer’s address.

 * Hambrecht: open IPOs --- even in 2002 people were talking about this In a Dutch auction, a company reveals the maximum amount of shares being sold and sometimes a potential price for those shares.
 Investors then state the number of shares they want and at what price.
 Once a minimum clearing price is determined, investors who bid at least that price are awarded shares.
 If there are more bids than shares available, allotment is on a pro-rata basis--awarding a percent of actual shares available based on the percent bid for--or a maximum basis, which fills the maximum amount of smaller bids by setting an allocation for the largest bids

 ### Market Failures

+* students asked to divide $10.
+Breakdown of the bargaining, with both bargainers receiving nothing, was surprisingly common: it occurred in one-fourth of the negotiations.
+In the competition experiments (10 bids), the money was always successfully divided, and the bids were driven down to a few cents, meaning the seller got most of the money.

 #### Concern